All Systems Red: The Murderbot Diaries

 176 pages • ISBN 978-1250214713 • Hardcover

-To purchase any of the books in this post and help me buy more books, click the link above!
+To purchase any of the books in this post, click the links above!
+I receive no commission from these links.

 LibraryThing • Goodreads